adamcroom/mediator/_posts/2015-03-30-price-college-of-business-technology-teach-in.md

 I have a couple of examples of utilization of technology within this very college that have helped begin to make that transition.
 My team has been working with Evgenia V. Golubeva and Ilhan Demiralp in the Division of Finance for an introductory Business Finance course since October of 2013.
 Their vision for beginning this transformation from curriculum-centered to learner-centered was to simply provide some online videos that could supplement the in course lectures.
 Jantya has self-produced roughly 94 instruction videos that show her working through problem sets, which OU students viewed 15,244 times the first semester.
 Students collectively engaged with 714+ extra hours of instruction, or the equivalent of an entire month, outside of the classroom.

-Introduction to Management, a course from Jeremy Short, is another course in Price College that I&#8217;ve worked on for a couple of iterations.
+Introduction to Management, a course from Jeremy Short, is another course in Price College that I've worked on for a couple of iterations.
 This course uses low-cost textbooks that [Jeremy delivers online][11].
 A powerful use of technology is how we use online resources and deliveries to lower the cost burden of our courses on our students (I might also add its the only textbook I’ve ever read from cover to cover due to the engaging narrative that comes within the graphic novel concept).
 The online course has service-learning activities which take students into their own communities.
 This last iteration also included some really fun [instructional rap videos][12].
 Believe it or not, Jeremy convinced some [local improv actors][13] to record rap videos based of some of the course’s concepts.
 And let me tell you, its a very unique way to learn about SWOT analyses.

 <span class='embed-youtube' style='text-align:center; display: block;'></span>